GaetanoPiazzolla/gaetanopiazzolla.github.io/pages/about.markdown

 Hello!
 My name is Gaetano and I'm a Passionate Software Engineer and a Tech.
 Blogger.
+I focus on Java, Spring, Kubernetes and in general Backend Engineering.
+With my writings I hope I can help people find a good solution for technical problems.

 Currently, I write on:
 [Medium](https://gae-piaz.medium.com/) / [Baeldung](https://www.baeldung.com/author/gaetanopiazzolla) / [Substack](https://substack.com/profile/73392149-gaetano-piazzolla)